The Vault website is being redesigned to help you find what you are looking for more effectively.Join the Beta

 There are several options to install Vault:

-We build and sign official packages for Ubuntu, Debian, Fedora, RHEL, Amazon Linux, and other distributions.
-Follow the instructions at HashiCorp Tutorials to add our PGP key, add our repository, and install.
+HashiCorp manages packages for Ubuntu, Debian, Fedora, RHEL, Amazon Linux, and other distributions.
+Follow the instructions at HashiCorp Tutorials to add our PGP key, add a repository, and install.

-To install the precompiled binary, download the appropriate package for your system.
-Vault is currently packaged as a zip file.
+To install the precompiled binary, download the applicable package for your system.
+Vault is packaged as a zip file.

-Once the zip is downloaded, unzip it into any directory.
+Once the zip is downloaded, unzip the file into your designated directory.
 The inside is all that is necessary to run Vault (or